-For aspiring lawyers who have done their homework in comparing bar review courses, their research often leads to a decision between Kaplan and Barbri.
-Both are bar prep behemoths, offering live classes, comprehensive coursework, and a track record of success.
+For those who have done their homework in comparing bar review courses, their research often leads to a decision between Kaplan and Barbri.
+Both are bar prep giants, offering live classes, comprehensive coursework, and a track record of success.
 So how do you choose between these bar review courses when they are alike in so many ways?
 We take a close side-by-side look at the Kaplan and Barbri prep offerings in this in-depth guide and cover the most important decision points.

 The Complete Bar Review package is Kaplan’s flagship course.
 This prep package follows the traditional approach of conducting bar review through a live class.
-In total, students will attend 160+ hours of live classroom instruction (in-person or online) over roughly 8 weeks.
-Video lectures are always present to back up missed classes or act as a supplement to the live lectures.
-This course format prices out at around $2,900, which is slightly cheaper than Barbri’s analogous Guided Pass course.
+In total, students get 160+ hours of live classroom instruction (in-person or online) over roughly 8 weeks.
+This course format prices out at around $2,200, which is much cheaper than Barbri’s analogous Guided Pass course.

 Course options and pricing current as of date of publication.